 Purpose of the Award

 Achieving greater diversity in the legal profession depends upon recognition of the contributions of individuals from many different backgrounds, including those people of varying sexual orientations and gender identities.
-The purpose of the Award is to recognize those lawyers, members of the judiciary and legal academia who have effected real change to remove barriers on the basis of sexual orientation or gender identity in the legal profession and the world, nation, state and/or locale, and to recognize those who have championed diversity for the LGBT community, both within the legal profession and impacting the greater human universe.
+The purpose of the Award is to recognize those lawyers, members of the judiciary and legal academia who have effected real change to remove barriers on the basis of sexual orientation, gender identity or gender expression in the legal profession and the world, nation, state and/or locale, and to recognize those who have championed diversity for the LGBT community, both within the legal profession and impacting the greater human universe.

 Nominations, via e-format, must be supported by a narrative and appropriate documentation, with the following criteria:

 (a) the nominated individual, without regard to ABA membership or nationality, must be a lawyer, member of the judiciary, or a legal academic, who has made a significant contribution to the advancement of LGBT individuals in the legal profession and/or to LGBT legal issues; and

 (b) the nominee must epitomize excellence in practice, law-related research and writing or jurisprudence; and

 (c) the nominee must exemplify leadership and determination, within and/or outside the LGBT community, or impacting the LGBT community; and

 (d) the nominee must have effected change that resulted in a positive impact for the LGBT community and inspired others to act; and